ApolloLiZhaoyu/CS229_Project/README.md

 * NumPy
 * scikit-learn and SciPy

 The code is compatible with PyTorch 1.5.0 and TensorFlow 1.15.
-Inaddition, you need to execute the followings in order to install other packages.
+In addition, you need to execute the followings in order to download CoLA dataset and install other packages.

 ```bash
 # Install apex